ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 We need to update the `OnFinishTriggerOverlap` function to reset the splits and include the finish line split time.

-- On line 5 add a call to the `UpdateSplitTime` function.
+- Open the **Race_Manager_Server** script and add line 5 to the `OnFinishTriggerOverlap` function.
 We increment the index to a number that doesn't exist so that the split time for the finish line trigger is recorded and sent to the player.

-- On line 11 we need to reset the players `splits` table because they have finished the race.
+- Open the **Race_Manager_Server** script and add line 11 to the `OnFinishTriggerOverlap` function.
+We need to reset the players `splits` table because they have finished the race.

 ```lua linenums="1"
 local function OnSplitTriggerOverlap(index, trig, obj)